oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 			AL32UTF8, AR8ADOS710, AR8ADOS720, AR8APTEC715, AR8ARABICMACS, AR8ASMO8X, AR8ISO8859P6, AR8MSWIN1256, AR8MUSSAD768, AR8NAFITHA711, AR8NAFITHA721, AR8SAKHR706, AR8SAKHR707, AZ8ISO8859P9E, BG8MSWIN, BG8PC437S, BLT8CP921, BLT8ISO8859P13, BLT8MSWIN1257, BLT8PC775, BN8BSCII, CDN8PC863, CEL8ISO8859P14, CL8ISO8859P5, CL8ISOIR111, CL8KOI8R, CL8KOI8U, CL8MACCYRILLICS, CL8MSWIN1251, EE8ISO8859P2, EE8MACCES, EE8MACCROATIANS, EE8MSWIN1250, EE8PC852, EL8DEC, EL8ISO8859P7, EL8MACGREEKS, EL8MSWIN1253, EL8PC437S, EL8PC851, EL8PC869, ET8MSWIN923, HU8ABMOD, HU8CWI2, IN8ISCII, IS8PC861, IW8ISO8859P8, IW8MACHEBREWS, IW8MSWIN1255, IW8PC1507, JA16EUC, JA16EUCTILDE, JA16SJIS, JA16SJISTILDE, JA16VMS, KO16KSC5601, KO16KSCCS, KO16MSWIN949, LA8ISO6937, LA8PASSPORT, LT8MSWIN921, LT8PC772, LT8PC774, LV8PC1117, LV8PC8LR, LV8RST104090, N8PC865, NE8ISO8859P10, NEE8ISO8859P4, RU8BESTA, RU8PC855, RU8PC866, SE8ISO8859P3, TH8MACTHAIS, TH8TISASCII, TR8DEC, TR8MACTURKISHS, TR8MSWIN1254, TR8PC857, US7ASCII, US8PC437, UTF8, VN8MSWIN1258, VN8VN3, WE8DEC, WE8DG, WE8ISO8859P1, WE8ISO8859P15, WE8ISO8859P9, WE8MACROMAN8S, WE8MSWIN1252, WE8NCR4970, WE8NEXTSTEP, WE8PC850, WE8PC858, WE8PC860, WE8ROMAN8, ZHS16CGB231280, ZHS16GBK, ZHT16BIG5, ZHT16CCDC, ZHT16DBT, ZHT16HKSCS, ZHT16MSWIN950, ZHT32EUC, ZHT32SOPS, ZHT32TRIS
 		* `database_id` - (Required when source=DATABASE) The database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
-		* `db_backup_config` - (Applicable when source=NONE) (Updatable)
+		* `db_backup_config` - (Applicable when source=DB_SYSTEM | NONE) (Updatable)
-			* `auto_backup_enabled` - (Applicable when source=NONE) (Updatable) If set to true, configures automatic backups.
+			* `auto_backup_enabled` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) If set to true, configures automatic backups.
 If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
 This means that you can no longer rely on your previously configured unmanaged backups to work.
-			* `auto_backup_window` - (Applicable when source=NONE) (Updatable) Time window selected for initiating automatic backup for the database system.
+			* `auto_backup_window` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Time window selected for initiating automatic backup for the database system.
 There are twelve available two-hour time windows.
 If no option is selected, a start time between 12:00 AM to 7:00 AM in the region of the database is automatically chosen.
 For example, if the user selects SLOT_TWO from the enum list, the automatic backup job will start in between 2:00 AM (inclusive) to 4:00 AM (exclusive).
 Example: `SLOT_TWO`
-			* `backup_destination_details` - (Applicable when source=NONE) (Updatable) Backup destination details.
+			* `backup_destination_details` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Backup destination details.
-				* `id` - (Applicable when source=NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
+				* `id` - (Applicable when source=DB_SYSTEM | NONE) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the backup destination.
-				* `type` - (Required when source=NONE) Type of the database backup destination.
+				* `type` - (Required when source=DB_SYSTEM | NONE) Type of the database backup destination.
-			* `recovery_window_in_days` - (Applicable when source=NONE) (Updatable) Number of days between the current and the earliest point of recoverability covered by automatic backups.
+			* `recovery_window_in_days` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Number of days between the current and the earliest point of recoverability covered by automatic backups.
 This value applies to automatic backups only.
 After a new automatic backup has been created, Oracle removes old automatic backups that are created before the window.
 When the value is updated, it is applied to all existing automatic backups.
+		* `db_domain` - (Applicable when source=DB_SYSTEM) The database domain.
+In a distributed database system, DB_DOMAIN specifies the logical location of the database within the network structure.
 		* `db_name` - (Optional) The display name of the database to be created from the backup.
 It must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 		* `db_workload` - (Applicable when source=NONE) The database workload type.
-		* `defined_tags` - (Applicable when source=NONE) (Updatable) Defined tags for this resource.
+		* `defined_tags` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-		* `freeform_tags` - (Applicable when source=NONE) (Updatable) Free-form tags for this resource.
+		* `freeform_tags` - (Applicable when source=DB_SYSTEM | NONE) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 		* `ncharacter_set` - (Applicable when source=NONE) The national character set for the database.
 The default is AL16UTF16.
 Allowed values are: AL16UTF16 or UTF8.
 		* `pdb_name` - (Applicable when source=NONE) The name of the pluggable database.
 The name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 Pluggable database should not be same as database name.
 		* `time_stamp_for_point_in_time_recovery` - (Applicable when source=DATABASE) The point in time of the original database from which the new database is created.
 If not specifed, the latest backup is used to create the database.